Miki Nishino

-Miki Nishino (西野 未姫, Nishino Miki) is a Japanese tarento and idol.
+Miki Nishino (西野 未姫, Nishino Miki) is a Japanese television personality and former idol.
 She is a former member of the girl group AKB48 under Team 4 and of AKB48's subgroup Tentoumu Chu!.

 She is now a solo tarento and idol represented by Twin Planet, and formerly worked part-time at a yakiniku restaurant owned by fellow former AKB48 member Mayumi Uchida for a short period of time after graduation from AKB48.

 She is currently active as a tarento, appearing on several variety programs.
 Her persona on-screen is associated with exaggerated movements and reactions, a style that is similar to Nana Suzuki, who is a senior at her agency Twin Planet Entertainment.

+Personal life

-On November 22, 2022, Nishino announced her marriage to Gokuraku Tombo and Yoshimotozaka46 member Keiichi Yamamoto.
-After her marriage to Gokuraku Tombo and Yoshimotozaka46 member Keiichi, she decided to changed her name from “Nishino Miki” to “Miki Yamamoto” (山本美希、Yamamoto Miki).
+On November 22, 2022, Nishino announced her marriage to Gokuraku Tombo and Yoshimotozaka46 member Keiichi Yamamoto, who is thirty-one years her senior.
+On October 17, 2024, she gave birth to a daughter.